Hixie/isd/servers/src/systems-server/README.md

 the asset class is not known.

-The description of the material in this list (`<materialname>`) can be ignored if the material is known, as the material data (found in a knowledge base) will have a more detailed description.
+The description of the material in this list (`<materialname>`) can be ignored if the material is known, as the material data (found in an fcKnowledge feature) will have a more detailed description.

 The list of material line items is terminated by a zero (instead of the 0xFFFFFFFF marker).